THE BATTLE OF ADWA

 EMPEROR MENELIK II

-Opposing Italy's quest for an African empire was the Ethiopian Emperor Menelik II.
-A shrewd and highly intelligent man, Menelik realized that Ethiopia's continued sovereignty would rely heavily on a strong military and set about acquiring modern weaponry from around the world.
+Opposing Italy's quest for an African empire was Ethiopian Emperor Menelik II.
+A shrewd and highly intelligent man, Menelik realized that Ethiopia's continued sovereignty would rely heavily on a strong military, and set about acquiring modern weaponry from around the world.

 Diplomatic tension between the two countries continued to grow hostile, until on May 2nd 1889, both Italy and Ethiopia signed the treaty of Wichale, whereby in exchange for peaceful relations, Menelik ceded part of the Ethiopian province of Tigre to the Italians.